What Are Exchange Traded Funds (ETFs) in India?

 2. Commodity ETFs

-Commodity ETFs are a type of fund that invests in particular commodities or several different commodities, such as oils, coffee, precious metals, livestock, etc.
+Commodity ETFs invest in commodities or several different commodities, such as oils, coffee, precious metals, livestock, etc.

-Examples of some Commodity ETFs are Nippon Gold ETF, HDFC Gold ETF, ICICI Pru Silver STF, etc.
+Examples of some Commodity ETFs are Nippon Gold ETF, HDFC Gold ETF, ICICI Pru Silver ETF, etc.

 3. Debt ETFs

-Examples of some Debt ETFs in India are: Debt ETFs like Nippon India ETF Nifty 1D Rate Liquid BeES, DSP NIFTY 1D Rate Liquid ETF, and Bharat Bond ETFs.
+Examples of some Debt ETFs in India are: Nippon India ETF Nifty 1D Rate Liquid BeES, DSP NIFTY 1D Rate Liquid ETF, and Bharat Bond ETFs.

 4. International ETFs

 If an investor wants to invest in a foreign market through an ETF, international ETFs are the best option.
 These are simple investment products that give Indian investors exposure to international indices.
-It has a mix of all the assets, including equity, commodities, bonds, and trades on the stock exchange, just like normal stocks.
+They can hold a mix of assets, including equity, commodities, bonds, and trades on the stock exchange, just like stocks.

 Examples of Global ETFs are Motilal Oswal Nasdaq 100 ETF, Mirae Asset NYSE FANG+ ETF, Nippon Hang Seng ETF, etc.